Which cars are congestion charge exempt?

 Since then, a number of UK cities have begun to implement their own congestion zones, based on the current London model, such as Clean Air Zones (CAZ) and Ultra-Low Emission Zones (ULEZ).

-In this guide, stock car leasing specialists, Nationwide Vehicle Contracts, explains everything you need to know about congestion charges, including how much you have to pay, when it applies and which cars are exempt from congestion charges.
+To help you out, this guide explains everything you need to know about congestion charges, including how much you have to pay, when it applies and which cars are exempt from congestion charges.

 The congestion charge is a £15 daily charge that motorists have to pay if they want to drive into central London within the Congestion Charge zone from 7:00-18:00 Monday-Friday and 12:00-18:00 Sat-Sun and bank holidays.
 There is no charge between Christmas Day and New Year's Day (inclusive).